 Domain structure is your first major decision.
 Single domain?
 Multiple domains?
 The single domain model works for most organisations up to several thousand users.
 It’s simpler to manage, requires fewer domain controllers, and avoids the complexity of trust relationships.
 Unless you have a compelling reason for multiple domains (genuine security isolation requirements, not just political boundaries), stick with one.

 Your OU structure should reflect how you’ll delegate administration and apply policies, not necessarily your organisational chart.
-I’ve seen companies create OUs for every department, sub-department, and team, resulting in a structure so complex that nobody understood it.
-Keep it simple – you can always add complexity later if needed.
+I’ve seen companies create OUs for every department, sub-department, and team, ending up with a structure so complex that nobody understood it.
+Keep it simple.
+You can always add complexity later if needed.

-Security isn’t optional with AD – it’s fundamental.
+Security isn’t optional with AD.
 A compromised AD means game over for your entire infrastructure.
 The bad news?
 AD is a massive target.
 The good news?
 There are well-established practices to secure it.

 Use separate administrative accounts for privileged users.
 Your Domain Admin shouldn’t be checking email or browsing the web with their administrative account.
 It’s inconvenient, sure, but not as inconvenient as rebuilding your entire infrastructure after a ransomware attack.